namansnghl/black_box/README.md

 # BLACK BOX - Password Manager

 ###### BACKGROUND STORY
-A year or so back I had an issue of trying to remember my passwords and I had so many login credentials to remember.
-I never did trust third party software to do so for me.
-So, I decided to build my own password manager tool called “Black Box” using python to save encrypted passwords locally with me.
+I always had a hard time remembering all my passwords.
+There are many solution tools available online, however, I never trusted third party softwares for such purposes.
+So, I decided to build my own password manager tool called “Black Box” to save encrypted passwords locally on my system.

 This is only the UI.
 The backend is under development.
 ###### FUTURE PLANS